 Your answers will give you a great starting point for making some choices when selecting new trees.

 Having identified any gaps in your current fruit supply, look for varieties that will fill them.
 You might need varieties that will extend your season or ripen at the times when you are having to buy fruit.
-We’ve included a list of potential fruit (and nut) types to include in your garden in this blog.
+It’s useful to have a list of potential fruit (and nut) types at your fingertips when you’re going through this process.

 If your answer to #4 was ‘no’, then you definitely should be aiming to add your favourite fruit types and varieties.